martindevans/martindevans.me/_drafts/2015-12-21-Procedural-Generation-For-Dummies-Lots.md

 <img src="/assets/OBB_shape_triangles_sliced.png" width="33%">
 </div>

-After slicing we have created two slightly smaller shapes and at this point we simply recurse - an OBB is fitted around each half and then sliced down the middle.
-The only thing left to establish is the base case - i.e. when to *stop* recursion.
-My implementation supports four rules, as soon as any rule is violated by a subdivision then recursion is stopped.
+After slicing we have generated two new shapes and we can now apply the same algorithm again, recursively.
+The only thing left to establish is when to *stop*, i.e. the base case.
+My implementation supports four rules, as soon as any rule is violated by a child shape then recursion is stopped.

  - Area
   - The most obvious rule is the area rule.
 This sets a *lower* limit on the area any lot may be.
 Recursion stops if any slice line generates a lot below this limit.